Q & A

 I would first off, partner with the federal government.
 Our immigration system has created a mess and it will not be easy to correct, but partnering and having a positive communication channel would give us as a state more control on how it is handled.

-How will you increase Individual Homeowneship?
+How will you increase Individual Homeownership?

 The cost of a home has 4 components:

-The government has control over the Taxes and Insurance.
-Taxes have been increasing as much as 64% on some homeowners.
-The State of Colorado is listed as the 2nd worst in the country for insurance because of our response to wild fires.
+4) Insurance - The State of Colorado is listed as the 2nd worst in the country for insurance because of our response to wild fires.
 The government can impact these and no other candidate is talking about this.

 Owning your own home is the foundation of freedom in our country.
 The American Dream.